PrivacyStreams/PrivacyStreams.github.io/items.md

 Package: `com.github.privacystreams.core.transformations.group`

 An item in a stream after grouping operation.
- GroupItem cannot be produced directly, instead, it can be generated using <code>groupBy</code> or <code>localGroupBy</code> operators.
+ GroupItem cannot be produced directly, instead, it can be generated using `groupBy` or `localGroupBy` operators.
  An GroupItem contains two initial fields:
- 1. The field name is the same as the field used to group (e.g. the 1st parameter of <code>groupBy</code>), and the value is the field value;
+ 1. The field name is the same as the field used to group (e.g. the 1st parameter of `groupBy`), and the value is the field value;
  2. The field name is `grouped_items`, and the value is a list of the grouped items.
- More fields can be produced with <code>setGroupField</code> operators.
+ More fields can be produced with `setGroupField` operators.

 ### Fields